junxit/us-congress-bills-112/metadata.md

 - 2012-07-23 — Ms. Buerkle moved to suspend the rules and pass the bill.
 - 2012-07-23 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H5112)
 - 2012-07-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H5112)
+- 2012-07-24 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.